gfs8966/Tufts/Nov3/index.md

 ---
 ## Homework
 1. Report mean FLEN for each species
+1. Report the total number of each species caught for each *SAM*
 2. Incorporate the following data in to the dataset
 <!-- html table generated in R 3.1.1 by xtable 1.7-4 package -->
 <!-- Sun Nov  2 19:43:31 2014 -->